SpiderInk/frogteam/README.md

     - this will require tracking
     - the lead architect will need to be aware of these constrains when giving out assignments

-- create a tool that allows any team member (including lead architect) to ask a question directed at the human
-    - this can present in the history but will cause the entire task thread to wait
-        - Document should open with the question on display
-        - when clicked on in History document will open
-        - Document has the state of the chain allowing the human to answer and resume the chain

 ## What's Next?
 - prompt library sharing platform
 - mlflow experiment tracking